 3. The sole responsibility of accepting or rejecting a manuscript rests with the editor.
 The responsible and prudent exercise of this duty normally requires the editor to seek the advice of the reviewers, chosen for their experience and good judgment, regarding the quality and reliability of the manuscripts sent for publication.
 Publishers should communicate openly with the authors and not provide comments under the guise of an anonymous review.
 However, manuscripts may be rejected without external review if the editors consider them inappropriate for the journal.
 Such rejections may be based on the fact that the manuscript does not conform to the scope of the journal, which is of current or sufficiently broad interest, which provides an adequate depth of content, which is written in acceptable language (Spanish, Portuguese or English) or other reasons.

 4. The publisher and staff members of the publisher should not disclose any information about a manuscript that is being considered by anyone other than those for whom professional advice is sought.
 (However, an editor requesting, or organizing in advance, the submission of manuscripts may need to reveal to a potential author that a relevant manuscript of another author has been received or is in preparation).
 After making a decision on a manuscript, the publisher and the publisher's personnel may disclose or publish the manuscript titles and the names of the authors of the works that have been accepted for publication, but no more than that unless obtained the permission of the author.
-If a decision has been made to reject a manuscript for ethical violations, the editor and the editor's staff may disclose the title of the manuscript and the names of the authors to other editors of the ACS publications.
+If a decision has been made to reject a manuscript for ethical violations, the editor and the editor's staff may disclose the title of the manuscript and the names of the authors to other editors.

 5. An editor must respect the intellectual independence of the authors.